mikepsinn/think-bynumbers-jekyll/_posts/2019-03-07-less-rem-sleep-linked-to-dementia.md

   - Health
   - Mental Illness
 ---
-People who develop
-  dementia spend an average of <a target="_blank" rel="noopener"
+People who develop dementia spend an average of <a target="_blank" rel="noopener"
-    href="https://www.livescience.com/60216-decreased-rem-sleep-dementia-risk.html">17</a> percent of their sleep time in <span></span></span><a href="https://www.livescience.com/59300-brain-cells-linked-to-dreaming-found.html"
-  target="_top">, compared with <a
+    href="https://www.livescience.com/60216-decreased-rem-sleep-dementia-risk.html">17</a> percent of their sleep time in the Rapid Eye Movement (REM) stage<a href="https://www.livescience.com/59300-brain-cells-linked-to-dreaming-found.html" target="_top">, compared with <a target="_blank" rel="noopener"
-    target="_blank" rel="noopener"
     href="https://www.livescience.com/60216-decreased-rem-sleep-dementia-risk.html">20</a> percent for those who did not develop dementia.
 Researchers found that for every 1% reduction in REM sleep, there was a 9% increase in risk of dementia.

 Do you know how to increase REM sleep?
 I'm already crazy enough, so please let me know in the comments below!